Who remembers the other two 'Trilogy of Terror' stories?

 Scary movies have a way of resonating with an audience more than any other genre.
 That's why adults still turn off the television when thrillers like The Exorcist and Halloween come on during October.

-The recap became one of our most-read stories of all time, meaning a good portion of the country is still terrified by this film!
 We decided to revisit the other two stories in the trilogy that spooked the nation back in March of 1975.
 Do you remember being scared by these classics?

 The first installment of the series is more disturbing than it is scary.
 It's about Julie, a shy and unattractive college professor who doesn't get out of the house very often.

 Julie does have an admirer though, and it's one of her students.
 We come to find out the admiration is more of an obsession, with Chad drugging Julie on their first date in order to take naked photos of her and blackmail her into seeing him again.

 Fast forward one month later, and it seems Chad has a complete lock on Julie.
 Things have gotten so out of hand, Julie's roommate even notices a change and begins to worry.

 But wait a second!
 Not all is what it appears to be.
 One day, Julie calmly tells Chad she's bored with the situation.
 Chad seems confused, and that feeling is amplified when Julie begins to explain she was actually the one in charge the whole time.
 Suddenly, Chad has a hard time breathing.

 "No dear, I've killed you," Julie cooly replies.